 Explore the extreme forces at work along the Columbia River Bar.
-Learn about waves that can exceed 40 feet in height during the most severe winter storms.
+Hear about waves that can exceed 40 feet in height during the most severe winter storms.
 See exciting exhibits about the U.S. Coast Guard and the Columbia River Bar Pilots.
 Witness the legendary fishing runs, and take a tour of the floating lighthouse, the Lightship Columbia.
+Learn about the maritime culture of Pacific Northwest Indigenous peoples.

 LEARN about what causes shipwrecks.